-- The pH data for both TSF1A and TSF2 increased slightly from 2019 and remains at a satisfactory level across all sampling sites. - Olsen-P levels are within the closure guideline of 25+/- 5 ug P ml-1. - Sulphate-S increased on TSF2 in 2020 but are below historic levels.
-TSF1A data is decreasing overall - Mg and K are within guidelines on both TSF1A and TSF2.
+- The pH data for both TSF1A and TSF2 was at similar levels to the previous reporting period and remain at a satisfactory level across all sampling sites - On average, Olsen-P levels are within the closure guideline of 25+/- 5 ug P ml-1, however two single results from TSF2 were below guideline levels - Sulphate-S increased on TSF2 in 2020 but are below historic levels; TSF1A data is decreasing overall - Mg and K are within or near guidelines on both TSF1A and TSF2.

-Figure 10 - Pasture Monitoring Locations
+Figure 11: Pasture Monitoring Locations.

-The report made three recommendations as follows:
+The report recommendations for fertilizer application in 2022-23 are as follows: